 How do you compare two things in Ruby?

 But did you know that

 == is a method & not just syntax?

 You can implement this method in your own classes to make them more powerful.
-And that’s what I want to talk about in this post.
+And that’s what you’ll learn about in this post!